marhoy/nrk-download/README.md

 `pip install requests tqdm`

 ### FFmpeg
-The videos and subtitles are downloaded using [FFpeg](https://ffmpeg.org/).
+The videos and subtitles are downloaded using [FFmpeg](https://ffmpeg.org/).
+It is available for all major operating systems.